 Rod Carew, California Angels first baseman (1979 to 1985):

-After his first 12 years in Minnesota, he retired to Anaheim to collect his 3,000th hit and become an AL All-Star six more times.
-His .314 average with the Angels in 834 games actually brought his career mark to .328 when his Hall of Fame career was finished.
-The Angels retired his number in 1986 (before a game against the Twins) and, at the time, it was the first player number ever retired by the franchise (after No. 26 for owner Gene Mauch) and during the ceremony he received a Los Angeles Rams football jersey number 29 from Eric Dickerson.
-Carew moved to Anaheim Hills after leaving the game as a coach and wrote a book about miraculous post-playing career health issues, “One Tough Out: Fighting Off Life’s Curveballs.”
+Best known: After 12 seasons in Minnesota, it could be said that Carew retired to Anaheim to collect his 3,000th hit and become an AL All-Star six more times.
+His .314 average with the Angels in 834 games didn’t tarnish a career mark of .328 when his Hall of Fame career was finished.
+The Angels retired his number in 1986 (before a game against the Twins) and, at the time, it was the first player number ever retired by the franchise (after No. 26 for owner Gene Mauch).
+During the ceremony he received a Los Angeles Rams football jersey number 29 from Eric Dickerson.
+Carew moved to Anaheim Hills after leaving the game as a coach.

 Adrian Beltré, Los Angeles Dodgers third baseman (1998 to 2004):

-Voted into the Baseball Hall of Fame with 95 percent in his first year of eligibility in 2024, Beltré’s first seven seasons started when he was (allegedly) 19 in L.A., and ended with him establishing the franchise single-season home run record of 48 in 2004.
+Best known: Beltré’s first seven MLB seasons started when he was (allegedly) aged 19 playing in Los Angeles.
+It ended with him establishing the then-franchise single-season home run record of 48 in 2004.
 That total also not only led the National League, but it propelled him into a free-agent frenzy — thanks to aggressive agent Scott Boras.
 After marginal stops in Seattle and Boston, Beltré became a Texas legend.
 As Mike DiGiovanna wrotes in the L.A.
 Times as the 2024 Hall ballots were being counted, Beltré was “considered a teenage prodigy” when he agreed to a $23,000 deal with the Dodgers in 1994.
 “There was little about his early career, marred by a birth-certificate issue and his slow recovery from a botched appendectomy in the Dominican Republic, which screamed surefire Hall-of-Famer,” wrote DiGiovanna.
 Beltre’s first five seasons with the Dodgers (’99 to ’03) were a less-than-impressive .262, with a .748 on-base-plus-slugging percentage and averaging just 16 homers and 65 RBIs a season.
 The Dodgers nearly lost him in 2000 when a Major League Baseball investigation found they had signed him before his 16th birthday.
 Beltré sat out the first six weeks of 2001 after undergoing surgery to close a wound in his large intestine, the result of an infection from an emergency appendectomy that January.
-He never was part of an NL All Star team as a Dodger even thought he was second in MVP voting in ’04.
-Beltre was fourth in the league hitting .334 and 121 RBIs with a 1.017 OPS).
-The red flag was that Beltré played most of that season with bone spurs in his left ankle that required surgery after the season.
 Beltre’s 147 homers as a Dodger franchise player is 18th all time.
+Voted into the Baseball Hall of Fame with 95 percent in his first year of eligibility in 2024.

 Eric Turner, UCLA football defensive back (1987 to 1990):